DrCpp/DrMock/docs/samples/states.md

 `"leftThrusterOn"` to the default state `""` if `toggleLeftThruster(false)` is called.

-The wildcard symbol `"*"` may be used as catch-all for the current state.
+The wildcard symbol `"*"` may be used as catch-all/fallthrough symbol for the current state.
 Pushing regular transitions before or after a transition with wilcard add exceptions to the catch-all:
 ```
 rocket->mock.launch().state()
     .transition("*", "liftOff")